HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 ## 5. Configure the secondary name servers to use the same key for transfers

-Securaly copy file /etc/bind/ddns-signatures to the secondary DNS servers
+Securely copy file /etc/bind/ddns-signatures to the secondary DNS servers

 Add a section indicating the primary name server after the transfer key in file /etc/bind/ddns-signatures